nithyaramakrishnan/data-shield/manage.md

 7. Edit any advanced settings that you might want to change.
 For more information about the certificate configuration options, see [Configuring certificates](/docs/data-shield?topic=data-shield-enclave-manager#em-certificate).

 8. Click **Add**.
-The application added to your list of available applications.
-To deploy your app, create a build and then approve the build request in the **tasks** tab.
+The application is added to your list of available applications.
+To deploy your app, create a build and then approve the build request in the **Tasks** tab.

 ### Configuring certificates